aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

  * an empty value, indicating that the field was not previously a beacon
  * The previous key indicator and the previous hash length (number of bits) of the scan beacon

+#### Note : Any individual scan becaon can have no more than one "previous" entry.

 This optional previous values allows the library to support changes in the configuration over time.
 If the configuration for a scan beacon changes, the library can search for both the scan beacon as calculated with the current configuration